Bring Back The Impact: Drum Mastering

 Drum Mastering Using Parallel Compression

-When we talk about acoustic drums, certain recording aspects make mixing more difficult.
-For example, the majority of acoustic drums are recorded using several microphones: some for the room sound, others for overheads, and one for each drum.
-Additionally, the mixed output of these mics has a lot of room for phase interactions caused by spill and slight timing differences (See Blog: Phase and Phasing).
-Therefore, this ultimately causes certain elements in the kit to lose their impact or punch.
+You have probably come to this point while mixing your track: the more elements you add to your drums, the less impact they have.
+I will walk you through one way to counteract this parallel compression in this tutorial.
+Certain recording aspects make mixing more complicated when we talk about acoustic drums.
+For example, most acoustic drums are recorded using several microphones: some for the room sound, others for overheads, and one for each drum.
+Additionally, the mixed output of these mics has a lot of room for phase interactions caused by spill and slight timing differences.
+Therefore, this ultimately causes some aspects of the kit to lose their impact or punch.

 The Parallel Trick

-In the first place, we have a drum kit stem containing some common elements like kick, snare, and hi-hats.
-In addition, the audio below is a rough mix of the elements, exported to a single track.
-We prepared this in advance solely for demonstration’s sake – let’s listen to it.
+One trick for counteracting this phenomenon and reinforcing impact and body in the mix is to use parallel compression.
+So, in this tutorial, we will show you how to do it right.
+First, we have a drum kit stem containing common elements like kick, snare, and hi-hats.
+In addition, the audio below is a rough mix of the elements exported to a single track.
+We prepared this in advance solely for demonstration's sake - let's listen to it.

 Drums - Clean